• Skip to primary navigation

 HOW TO PASS THE PRUEBA 3

-–> Stick to the instruction given, this is not the place to show off unsolicited creativity or wander off the subject;
+–> Stick to the instruction given; this is not the place to showcase unsolicited creativity or wander off the subject;

-–> use the standard polite forms of address (greetings and salutations),
+–> use standard polite forms of address (greetings and salutations);

-–> use the most basic info organizers (en primer lugar, además, luego, etc.),
+–> employ basic informational organizers (en primer lugar, además, luego, etc.);

 Expresión Escrita A2-B1 by Eugenia Criado Clemente and Marcelo Ayala Clemente: this collection, Destrezas Ele by Enclave ELE, is marvellous.